-Your car has a Supplemental Restraint System (SRS) with front airbags to help protect the heads and chests of the driver and a front seat passenger during a moderate to severe frontal collision.
+Your car has a Supplemental Restraint System with dual-stage, dual-threshold front airbags to help protect the heads and chests of the driver and a front seat passenger during a moderate to severe frontal collision.

 Your car also has side airbags to help protect the upper torso of the driver or a front seat passenger during a moderate to severe side impact.